SAP/business-document-processing/doc_inf_ext_exercises/README.md

 - Correct and confirm extracted information using UI
 - Retrieve extracted information using REST API
 - Upload supplier Master Data for invoices
-- Upload document for extraction using REST API and enable enrichments for matching supplier id with Sender information
+- Upload document for extraction using REST API and enable enrichments for matching Supplier Id with Sender information

 ## Exercise 1 - Set up Document Information Extraction Service and UI